techiediaries/techiediaries/_posts/2017/2017-5-13-ionic-3-pages-components.md

 ---
-layout: post
+layout: bpost
-title: "Learn Ionic 4/Angular - what is a component and page? and how to use them?"
+title: "Learn Ionic 5/Angular - what is a component and page? and how to use them?"
 image: "images/content/learn-ionic-components.png"
-excerpt: "Learn Ionic 3 - what is a component and page ? and how to use them  ?" tags : [ionic]
+excerpt: "Learn Ionic 5 - what is a component and page? and how to use them?"
+date: 2020-05-03
+tags : [ionic]
 ---

 {% include image.html
     img="images/content/learn-ionic-components.png"
-    title="Learn Ionic 3 - what is a component ? and how to use it ?"
+    title="Learn Ionic 5 - what is a component ? and how to use it ?"
 %}

 Components are the basic constructs of Angular.

 A component is an independent construct which encapsulates the controller code, the view and styles,and has inputs and outputs.

-An Ionic 4/Angular app is a bunch of components(an app component + page components) and providers organized together using Angular modules.
+An Ionic 5/Angular app is a bunch of components(an app component + page components) and providers organized together using Angular modules.

-An Ionic 4/Angular app contains a root or app component and optionally 1 or more page components.
+An Ionic 5/Angular app contains a root or app component and optionally 1 or more page components.

 Here is an example of a main Ionic app component which lives in the <em>src/app/app.component.ts</em> file: